Blizarre/mountain/README.md

 ![High-resolution screenshot (from the laptop)](screenshots/hires.png)

 Todo:
+- improve performance:
+  - improve the logic behind the repeating map, potentially making power of two maps mandatory
+  - remove `/` and `*` from the inner loop
   - Use a smaller scale image for the heightmap
+- add texture interpolation for the ground
-- improve performance
+- fix bugs

+I use SDL1 since SDL2 is not supported by the PocketGo.
+I made a fork of the [brson/rust-sdl](https://github.com/brson/rust-sdl) crate to add ARM support.